wazuh/wazuh-documentation/source/docker/docker-installation.rst

 Docker installation
 ===================

-First thing you need to do is install Docker if you don't have it already.
+The first thing you need to do is install Docker if you don't have it already.

 Docker engine
 ----------------------------------------------